I Did it Again

 He gives strength to the weary and increases the power of the weak.
 Isaiah 40:29-31 (NIV)

 I can’t believe it, but I did it again.
-It seems every couple of years I throw my back out, and I end up on my back for a day or two.
-It usually happens in the spring when it first starts to warm up.
-I get the itch to do yard work or other projects.
+It seems every couple of years I throw my back out, and find myself out of commission for a day or two.
+It usually happens in the spring when it first starts to warm up and I get the itch to do some yard work or other projects.
 I lift something or try to push something out of my way, and I hear and feel that all too familiar “pop.”
 I guess during the winter months my back gets accustomed to the feel of the couch behind it, and it wants to protest lifting bags of grass and pulling weeds.

 Today when it happened I was lifting a bag of garden tools that weighed no more than ten pounds!
 The first words out of my mouth were, “Oh no!
 Not again.”